yanmn/yanmn.github.io/_pages/dataset_hsc4d.md

     2. Rotate the scene cloud $Z$-axis perpendicular to the starting position's ground.
     3. Translate the scene to make its origin to the first SMPL model's origin on the ground.
 LiDAR's ego motion $T^W$ and $R^W$ are translated and rotated as the scene does.

-- Process the original files to generate necessary files for optimization.
-You can run the following code to preprocess the `campus_road` sequence.
+- Generate necessary files for optimization.
+For example, you can run the following code to preprocess the `campus_road` sequence.
   ```
   python preprocess.py --fn campus_road
   ```